List of Community episodes: Season 5 (2014)

+The fifth season of Community premiered on January 2, 2014, and ended on April 17, 2014.
+It consists of 13 episodes.
+This was the final season of the series to air on NBC.
+Following NBC's cancellation there were talks for the show to be moved to Hulu; the series was ultimately picked up by Yahoo!
+Screen.

 Season 6 (2015)

+The sixth season of Community premiered on March 17, 2015, and ended on June 2, 2015.
+It consists of 13 episodes.
+This was the only season to air on Yahoo!
+Screen.
+Yahoo! considered a seventh season but due to contractual issues did not renew the series.
+Shortly after Yahoo!
+Screen was itself discontinued due to large financial losses.

 Community: The Movie

-On September 30, 2022, after long speculation, it was officially announced that a feature length film would be released by the streaming service Peacock.
+On September 30, 2022, after long speculation, it was officially announced that a feature-length film would be released by the streaming service Peacock.
 The film will see the return of original cast members Joel McHale, Alison Brie, Gillian Jacobs, Danny Pudi, Jim Rash and Ken Jeong.
-In November 2022, Dan Harmon stated that Donald Glover would also be reprising his role in the upcoming film.
+In April 2023, Donald Glover confirmed his involvement in the film.
+Per series creator Dan Harmon, Yvette Nicole Brown is set to return.

 Webisodes

 The 5 As (2009)

 The 5 As of Greendale is a webisode series that appeared before Community's pilot was broadcast.
 The videos are set up as informational videos featuring dean of admissions Pat Isakson (Dan Harmon) welcoming potential students to Greendale Community College.

-Six Candles

-Abed's short film about his family life starring Jeff and Britta as his parents.
-This ties in to season 1, episode 3 ("Introduction to Film").

 The Community College Chronicles (2009)

 The Community College Chronicles are two webisodes that act as Abed Nadir's student films.
-The webisodes parody events that happen on the main show Community.
+The webisodes parody events that happen on Community.
 In the episode "Debate 109", the webisodes were seen by the characters making them believe Abed can see the future.
-The webisodes also appear on the Greendale Community College's website part of the A/V department's page.
+The webisodes also appeared as part of the A/V department's page on the Greendale Community College's website.